MichaelWitt/Python-Certificate-Program-Codecademy/README.md

-# Python-Practice
+# Python-Certificate-Program
-Python Practice Programs and Projects
+My projects, coursework, and python practice for my Python Certificate Program at Codecademy.